Darren Hayes

 Darren Stanley Hayes (born 8 May 1972) is an Australian singer, songwriter, music producer and composer.
-He was the frontman and singer of the pop duo Savage Garden until their disbandment.
-Their 1997 album Savage Garden peaked at number 1 in Australia, number 2 in the United Kingdom and number 3 in the United States.
-It spawned the singles "I Want You", "To the Moon and Back", and Australian and US number 1 "Truly Madly Deeply".
-The duo followed the success of their debut album with Affirmation (1999), which provided additional hits such as Australian and US number 1 "I Knew I Loved You", and Australian number 3 "The Animal Song".
-Savage Garden parted ways in 2001.
+He was the singer of the pop duo Savage Garden from their 1993 establishment until their disbandment in 2001.
+Their 1997 album Savage Garden peaked at No. 1 in Australia, No. 2 in the United Kingdom, and No. 3 in the United States.
+It spawned the singles "I Want You", "To the Moon and Back", and Australian and US No. 1 hit "Truly Madly Deeply".
+The duo followed the success of their debut album with Affirmation (1999), which provided additional hits such as Australian and US No. 1 hit "I Knew I Loved You" and Australian No. 3 hit "The Animal Song".
+Savage Garden disbanded in 2001.

-Hayes released his first solo album Spin in 2002.
-The album sold two million copies worldwide, debuted at Number 2 in the UK and number 3 in Australia.
+Hayes released his first solo album, Spin, in 2002.
+The album sold two million copies worldwide, debuting at No. 2 in the UK and No. 3 in Australia.
 It delivered the hit single "Insatiable".
-Hayes's second album, The Tension and the Spark, was released in 2004.
-He parted ways with his record label Columbia Records in 2006 and started his own independent record label, Powdered Sugar, from which he would release his third and fourth solo albums, 2007's This Delicate Thing We've Made and 2011's Secret Codes and Battleships.

-After a decade-long hiatus, Hayes returned in 2022 with singles "Let's Try Being in Love", "Do You Remember?", "Poison Blood", and "All You Pretty Things", all taken from his fifth studio album, Homosexual, which was released in October 2022.
-Hayes headlined the 2022 Sydney Gay and Lesbian Mardi Gras Parade, and announced an Australian, UK and USA/Canada tour for 2023.
+Hayes's other solo albums are The Tension and the Spark (2004), the double album This Delicate Thing We've Made (2007), Secret Codes and Battleships (2011), and Homosexual (2022).
+Hayes' memoir, Unlovable, was published in November 2024.